mpkelly/react-editor-kit/packages/editor-kit/README.md

 2. **Create an editor.**

-The easiest way to create an editor is to start with one of the Code Sandbox examples above, you can copy all of [KitchenSinkEditor](https://codesandbox.io/s/react-editor-kit-examples-0e31g?file=/src/KitchenSinkEditor.tsx) file and remove what you don't need.
+The easiest way to create an editor is to start with one of the Code Sandbox examples above.
+It's probably best to start by copying all of the [KitchenSinkEditor](https://codesandbox.io/s/react-editor-kit-examples-0e31g?file=/src/KitchenSinkEditor.tsx) file and removing what you don't need.

 3. Load the CSS (if using).
 Editor Kit does not require external CSS but if you're using the `KitchenSinkEditor` then you'll need to load the CSS files for the icon font and custom editor font.